“It’s always fun until somebody loses an eye.”

 Walk in the light

 Dr. Rachel Bundang is a Catholic feminist ethicist.
-Presently based in the Bay Area, she teaches on the Religious Studies faculty at Sacred Heart Cathedral in San Francisco and the Graduate Program for Pastoral Ministries faculty at Santa Clara University.
-She has written multiple articles and book chapters and additionally serves on the editorial team for the journal Theological Studies.
+Presently based in the Bay Area, she teaches on the Religious Studies faculty at Sacred Heart Preparatory in Atherton and the Graduate Program for Pastoral Ministries faculty at Santa Clara University.
+She has written multiple articles and book chapters and until recently served on the editorial team for the journal Theological Studies.
 A founding member of the Asian Pacific American Religious Research Initiative (APARRI), her areas of interest lie at the intersections of race, feminisms, technology, inequality, and Catholic social teaching.
 As a liturgist, she preaches and leads music regularly at her home parish in the Bay Area and also offers retreats and workshops nationally.

 Advertise with Catholic Women Preach: email Russ at email@example.com